ethanpasta/simple_shell/README.md

 ### Exiting the Shell
 To exit out of the shell, you can use either `CTRL + D`, or `CTRL + Z` or by typing in the built-in `exit` to the command line.

 Do take note that the shell ignores the `CTRL + C` signal.
-When entered, the signal as `^C` will be printed without exiting.
+When entered, the signal `^C` will be printed without exiting.
 To exit, use one of the inputs explained above.

 ### Files
+The following table describes in short the contents of each file in this repository.
 File Name | Description
 --- | ---
 [builtin_f.c](https://github.com/ethanpasta/simple_shell/blob/master/builtin_f.c) | This file is where we stord all the code we wrote for our built-in commands.
 It contains the code for the functions `print_env`, `exit`, `setenv` and `unsetenv`.
 As well as the `do_built_in` function that goes through our array of functions o search for the correct built-ins.